kuri65536/GenieExamples/gnome-wiki/TypeModuleSample.md

 # Projects/Vala/TypeModuleSample - GNOME Wiki!

-## GLib.TypeModule based Plugin in Vala
+# GLib.TypeModule based Plugin in Genie

-This example shows you how to implement a GLib.TypeModule based plugin in Vala.
+This example shows you how to implement a GLib.TypeModule based plugin in Genie.
 It also shows the usage of static construct/destruct block.